 James Edward Heath was born in Philadelphia.
 His father, an auto mechanic, played the clarinet, performing on the weekends.
 His mother sang in a church choir.
 The family frequently played recordings of big band jazz groups around the house.
 His sister was a pianist, while his brothers were bassist Percy and drummer Albert.

 Heath originally played alto saxophone, but after the influence of Charlie Parker on his work for Howard McGhee and Dizzy Gillespie in the late 1940s, he earned the nickname "Little Bird" (Parker's nickname was "Bird"), and he switched to tenor saxophone.
 During World War II, Heath was rejected for the draft for being under the weight limit.
-From late 1945 through most of 1946 he performed with the Nat Towles band.
-In 1946 he formed his own band, which was a fixture on the Philadelphia jazz scene until 1949.
+From late 1945 through most of 1946, he performed with the Nat Towles band.
+In 1946 he formed his band, which was a fixture on the Philadelphia jazz scene until 1949.
 John Coltrane was one of four saxophonists in this band who played gigs with Charlie Parker and at the Apollo Theater in Harlem.

 Although Heath recalls that the band recorded a few demos on acetate, it never released any recordings, and its arrangements were lost at a Chicago train station.
-The band dissolved in 1949 so that Heath could join Dizzy Gillespie's band.
+The band dissolved in 1949 so Heath could join Dizzy Gillespie's band.
 One of Heath's earliest big bands (1947-1948) in Philadelphia included John Coltrane, Benny Golson, Specs Wright, Cal Massey, Johnny Coles, Ray Bryant, and Nelson Boyd.
 Charlie Parker and Max Roach sat in on one occasion.